 If Victoria’s Secret models do it, then so should you (or so goes our sound life advice).
 Candice Swanepoel and Martha Hunt both divulged the juicy secret behind their shiny manes: DIY hair masks.
-Click here to see which ones they swear by, and here for ones that’ll solve your split end problem, stat?
+Also, need to solve your split end problem, stat?
 Don't worry, there's a mask for that too.

 Their go-to hairstylist, Mark Townsend, says he likes to use Dove’s Dry Shampoo ($4) on their strands in between washes because it “gives the best texture.”
 After all, any girl with great hair has a favorite dry shampoo—plus, she’ll know all the secret ways you can use it other than as a hair refresher.
 A well-tressed girl also knows the best dry shampoo for her hair type (if you don’t, we’ll show you the ropes.)